Student Academic Support Services

 Professional preparation is key to career training and development.
 The Professional Development Academy strives to provide educational experiences for students to be successful in the STEM world.
 To ensure STEM majors are trained and qualified to enter the workforce, students need access to workforce readiness programs and resources which provide real-world experiences.
 In an effort to create these experiences, OASIS has collaborated with Career Services and academic departments.

 Peer Assisted Study Sessions (PASS) are a student-facilitated academic support program designed to help students improve your performance and retention in specific courses.
 PASS is attached to courses to provide students with a systematic and disciplined approach for processing the course material assigned by the professor.
 During these sessions, the peer leader uses interactive learning strategies which encourage involvement, comprehension, and synthesis of course content in a group setting.

-PASS are free, voluntary, and open to the entire student population of each designated course regardless of their knowledge or ability level.
-PASS are held in the OASIS section of the Pace Library on the first floor.
+- Free, voluntary, and open to the entire student population of each designated course regardless of their knowledge or ability level

-For a downloadable version of the schedule, please view the Biology and Chemistry Tutoring Schedule.
+For a downloadable version of the PASS schedule, please click on the course links above.